X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission

-To further test if the soft excess is resulting from substructure inside clusters and diffuse WHIM outside, we perform the following two selections.
-First, we define less clumpy systems as those in the lowest 25\% of both the substructure fraction and WCGM fraction inside $r_{200}$, indicating spatially undisturbed clusters, obtaining a selection of 14 clusters.
-Conversely, the more clumpy systems are selected as those in the highest 25\% of both parameters, representing disturbed clusters with a larger fraction of dense clumps, resulting in a selection of 15 clusters.
-The left panel of Fig.~\ref{fig:relax_Sx} confirms our finding that unrelaxed clusters show a significant higher soft X--ray excess inside $0.5 \ r_{200}$, compared to relaxed objects.
-Second, we consider systems strongly populated by diffuse WHIM outside the virial radius (between 1 and 5 $\times r_{200}$), as those in the lowest 25\% of the substructure fraction and the highest 25\% of the WHIM fraction, resulting a selection of 21 clusters with "more diffuse WHIM".
-Conversely, systems with "less diffuse WHIM" at their outskirts are selected as those in the highest 25\% of the substructure fraction and the lowest 25\% of the WHIM fraction outside the virial radius, representing less diffuse and more clumpy cluster environments, resulting a selection of 12 clusters.
-The right panel of Fig.~\ref{fig:relax_Sx} confirms that cluster outskirts strongly populated by WHIM gas show a significantly higher soft excess at radii $>1 \times r_{200}$ than those with clumpy environments.
+To further test whether the soft excess results from a substructure inside the clusters and from the diffuse WHIM outside, we performed the following two selections.
+First, we defined less clumpy systems as those in the lowest 25\% of the substructure fraction and WCGM fraction inside $r_{200}$, indicating spatially clumpy clusters.
+We obtained a selection of 14 clusters.
+Conversely, the more clumpy systems were selected as those in the highest 25\% of both parameters, representing clumpy clusters with a larger fraction of dense clumps.
+This resulted in a selection of 15 clusters.
+The left panel of Fig.~\ref{fig:relax_Sx} confirms our finding that the soft X-ray excess in unrelaxed clusters is significantly higher inside $0.5 \ r_{200}$ than in relaxed objects.
+Second, we considered systems that are strongly populated by the diffuse WHIM outside the virial radius (between 1 and 5 $\times r_{200}$) as those in the lowest 25\% of the substructure fraction and the highest 25\% of the WHIM fraction.
+This resulted a selection of 21 clusters with a more diffuse WHIM.
+Conversely, systems with a less diffuse WHIM in their outskirts were selected as those in the highest 25\% of the substructure fraction and the lowest 25\% of the WHIM fraction outside the virial radius, representing less diffuse and more clumpy cluster environments.
+This resulted a selection of 12 clusters.
+The right panel of Fig.~\ref{fig:relax_Sx} confirms that the soft excess in cluster outskirts that are strongly populated by WHIM gas is significantly higher at radii $>1 \times r_{200}$ than for those with clumpy environments.